Houses of Worship

 This is one of the most difficult and important tasks.
 Everything, including your Active Shooter Team rises and/or falls on its leadership.
 Selecting the right person(s) to oversee the team is critical to success.
 While the team can fall under an employee or leader of the church for funding and administrative issues, it should be run by someone with the training and experience to help facilitate planning, training and response.
 A current of former Police Officer will likely understand this role and the role of the team better than most.
 They don’t have to be a trainer or instructor, but should be able to help arrange and encourage members to train.

 All current and new team members MUST be trained in Active Shooter Response and Firearms qualifications.
 They must understand and be trained in solo and small unit tactics so they can effectively respond and end the threat.
 Training should be an ongoing process after their initial onboarding training to get them qualified for the team.
-Each member must be able to shoot a set standard with their firearm under time limits.
+Each member must be able to shoot a set standard of accuracy and distance with their firearm under strict time limits.
+If your team has not been trained together or doesn’t train regularly, then your team may be a bigger liability than an asset.
+Please don’t make this mistake.
+You don’t have to use us, but it is negligent and a huge liability if you don’t train your team properly!

 Biblical Authority

 A church must be an open and very welcoming place to reach those in need.
-It also must be a “safe” place especially for those who cannot protect themselves such as children and the elderly.
+It also must be a “safe” place especially for those who cannot protect themselves such as children, the elderly and handicapped.
 Members of your congregation may have questions and/or concerns about establishing an Active Shooter Team or Security Team.
 Helping them to understand the church’s biblical responsibility and authority to protect the flock will help calm fears and concerns.
+There are many scriptures to support this and a few are listed below:

 Psalm 82:4 “Rescue the weak and needy; Deliver them out of the hand of the wicked.”
 Victims of an Active Shooter (AS) will be wounded, weak and needy.
 The AS is clearly wicked and committing murder against God’s Commandments (Deuteronomy 5:17 and Exodus 20:13 “You shall not murder.”